filecoin-project/fvm-docs/content/en/docs/how-tos/basics/install-lotus/index.md

 sudo make install
 ```

-Save the above script to you local computer and run it.
+Save the above script to your local computer and run it.
 You may need to make it executable with `chmod +x lotus-install.sh`, replacing `lotus-install.sh` with the of your script.

-Once the script has finished, run `lotus --version` to see if it completed:
+Once the script has finished, run `lotus --version` to see if it finished properly:

 ```shell
 lotus --version